Skip to main content

 What is rust-wasmpack-loader?

-3. Compiles Rust code to WebAssembly using wasm-pack
+3. Compiles the Rust code to WebAssembly with wasm-pack

 4. Generates JavaScript bindings with wasm-bindgen

-5. Integrates the compiled WASM module into your bundle
+5. Wires the compiled module into your bundle

 Architecture

-• Webpack 5+ support with explicit targets (web, node)
+• Webpack 5+ with explicit targets (web, node)

 • Game engines and graphics programming